Norwood Football Club: 1900–1915: pre-WWI era

 The 1904 Grand Final was a memorable one for Norwood who were down by 35 points at three-quarter time against traditional rival Port Adelaide.
 Norwood then produced an extraordinary burst of football with a goal by centre half forward Dean Dawson followed by two goals each from full forward, Bill Miller and half forward flanker, Stan Robinson.
 Norwood was only two points down with a minute remaining.
 Tommy Gibbons held a mark on a seemingly impossible angle.
 His kick sailed through the goal posts to give Norwood a four-point victory 9.8 to 8.10.

 Norwood were proclaimed the Champions of Australia again in 1907 when they defeated the Victorian premier, Carlton, 13.12 to 8.9 after Norwood scored 7 goals in the first 20 minutes of the third quarter.
 Norwood would beat Carlton again in 1921, but on this latter occasion both clubs were runners up in their respective competitions.

 1919–1944: Interwar period and WWII competition

 1922–1924: Thomas Leahy success

 For his brief coaching stint, Thomas Leahy proved remarkably successful, leading the Redlegs to back to back premierships in 1922 and 1923, a feat that would not be repeated for 90 years.

 1925–1929: Walter Scott era

 Walter Scott was captain-coach of the Norwood Football Club for five years, leading his team to two grand finals in 1928 and 1929, winning the latter against Port Adelaide.

 1945–1956: Jack Oatey era

 Over a coaching stint of 12 years, Jack Oatey led the Redlegs to three premierships in 1946, 1948, 1950.

 1957–1973: Premiership drought

-The period spanning the 1951 and 1973 seasons, totalling twenty three years, was the club's longest without a premiership.
+The period spanning the 1951 and 1974 seasons, totalling twenty four years, was the club's longest without a premiership.